njz3/vJoyIOFeederWithFFB/README.md

 and SailorSat (DaytonaUSB author) who made the first proof-of-concepts of controlling a Sega Model 2/3 drive board from an Arduino.

-Compared to their respective developments, this project still misses complete support for digital outputs to control lamps/relays and also other Sega DriveBoards with a working translation mode, otherwise we will be leaving many people off the road.
+Compared to their respective developments, this project has now complete support for digital outputs to control lamps/relays and also support many different arcade boards with a working translation mode using either native protocols (Sega) or DIY electronics boards to make the translation (FFB converter, PWM2M2 or PWM2HAPP).
+This allow playing all force feedback effects on almost any cabinet, making it a universal PC-based platform.

 I started to document Sega's Driveboard and servoboard commands.
 The information is placed [in this page](DRIVEBOARD.md).